bwogit/CI_PP2_GAME/README.md

 ## Thanks
 Above all to God who never ever abandons me.
+- To myself for I have never worked so hard and learned so much in the process.
 - To CodeInstitute and LWETB for giving me this amazing opportunity
 - To mentor Mohamed Shami for his feedback, advice, guidance and constant support.
-- to myself for I have never worked so hard and learned so much in the process.